 It's currently being restored by teams of volunteers and, each year in July, provides a magical, open-air backdrop to the popular and long-established MIMI Festival of avant-garde music.

 How to get there and get around: A regular boat shuttle leaves from the Old Port all the year round, weather permitting.
 It stops first at the Château d'If, then at Port Frioul on the Ile de Ratonneau.
 The journey takes about 20 minutes to If and a further10 minutes to Port Frioul before returning on a loop directly to the Old Port.
 Details of the Frioul boat shuttle.
 Note that this service may not run on days of high winds.

-Road traffic is banned but, on Ratonneau, the Petit Train (Little Train) runs from Port Frioul to the Hôpital Caroline in July and August only and tours by horse-drawn carriage are also available in summer.
+Road traffic is banned but, on Ratonneau, a petit train (little tourist train) runs from Port Frioul to the Hôpital Caroline in July and August only and tours by horse-drawn carriage are also available in summer.

 Where to eat and drink: The snack bar and restaurant on the island of If is now closed indefinitely.
 Visitors are strongly advised to bring their own refreshments (at the least, water) as If can get extremely hot in the fierce midsummer sun.

 On Ratonneau, there is a cluster of restaurants and brasseries on the harbour front and in summer the ferries to the mainland run late enough to have dinner there.
 At lunchtime, a more attractive option might be a picnic at Saint Estève beach or in one of the island's many delightful creeks.

 Find further reading and viewing on Amazon